karnfromgs/RageOnSui/README.md

 ## NFT Categories

-**Geo-Tagged NFT:**
+#### Geo-Tagged NFT
-NFT's attributes change to their corresponding location based on a player's location.
+Geo-tagged NFTs are digital assets with attributes that dynamically adjust in response to the geographical position of a user.
+These tokens are designed to synchronize their properties with the real-world location of the interacting player.

 // Working

 More Info: https://docs.google.com/document/d/1qnKG8rZTU_Yrx9Nf4g3Hwu4w1N8cgfneb6kuc2Ebjzk/edit?usp=sharing

-**Dynamic NFT:**
+#### Dynamic NFT
-Changes based on the player's achievement, game events, or specific actions, add excitement and unpredictability.
+Dynamic NFTs change as you play the game, based on what you achieve or what happens in the game.
+This adds excitement and keeps things unpredictable

 // Working

 More Info: https://docs.google.com/document/d/1V86I_IjmsV9Kp-_8BXXkt0IeALomfbeeThSPcJlBgts/edit?usp=sharing

-**Questing NFT:**
+#### Questing NFT
-Token Glitch NFT allows a holder to stake his NFT in the game findable at random %s(max 10%).
-When users find these NFTs, they earn X tokens in bonuses.
+Questing NFT is a type of NFT that can be staked or put into the game with a chance of being randomly discovered by other users, up to a maximum of 10%.
+When users come across these NFTs while playing the game, they receive X tokens as a bonus reward.
+Essentially, it's like a treasure hunt within the game where players can find and earn extra tokens by discovering these special NFTs.

 // Working